locutusjs/locutus/_octopress/source/_posts/2013-05-03-a-word-on-the-focus-of-php-dot-js.markdown

 I'd like to comment on that here.
 While I appreciate the sentiment, wether the project is being killed by these changes depends on how you look at php.js.
-To me, it's a resource:
+To me, php.js is a resource:

  - For PHP developers that want see how it's done in JavaScript
  - That enables fun experiments